-In adult and pediatric clinical trials, there was a higher incidence of heart rate elevations observed in QSYMIAtreated compared to placebo-treated patients.

-Table 5 and Table 6 provide the numbers and percentages of adult and pediatric patients, respectively, with elevations in heart rate in clinical studies of up to one year.
+In clinical trials, a higher percentage of QSYMIA-treated adults and pediatric patients aged 12 years and older experienced heart rate increases from baseline of more than 5, 10, 15, and 20 bpm compared to placebo-treated patients.
+Table 3 and Table 4 provide the numbers and percentages of adult and pediatric patients, respectively, with elevations in heart rate in clinical studies of up to one year.

-Table 5.Number and Percentage of Adults with Overweight or Obesity with an Increase in Heart Rate at a Single Time Point from Baseline
+Table 3.
+Number and Percentage of Adults with Overweight or Obesity with an Increase in Heart Rate at a Single Time Point from Baseline